OpenWhere/seating-draft/README.md

 ## Non-negotiable Terms:

-+ Only the seated labeled in green may be selected
++ Only the seats labeled in green may be selected
 + Scott or Paul has a right to veto the result

 Additionally, everyone from whom we've received guidelines for this activity has mentioned that